ruscito/raylib_template/README.md

 ## Getting Started

 By default the make file will create a "game" executable file.
-If a new name is needed the change it in the MAKEFILE and in the launch.jason
+If a new program name is needed than change it in the MAKEFILE and in the launch.jason